 Bow Fishing: Bow and arrow and crossbow may be used on certain waters for certain species.
-See Table 3 Bow and Spear Fishing Regulations.
+See Table 3, Bow & Spear Fishing Regulations.

 Crayfish: Native crayfish may be harvested in all waters as long as the water body is open to fishing.
 In designated trout waters, crayfish may only be taken during the fishing season for trout.
 Anglers may use traps, nets, hook-and-line or hands to harvest crayfish.
 All crayfish traps must bear the owners name and address.
 There is no minimum size limit or possession limit.
 Crayfish species not native to Michigan waters, which include (but are not limited to) red swamp crayfish (Procambarus clarkii) and rusty crayfish (Orconectes rusticus), may not be used for bait, whether alive or dead, on any waters of this state whether those waters are public or private.
 Rusty crayfish may be harvested for consumptive purposes.
 Crayfish may not be possessed or used for bait, whether alive or dead, on Michigan-Wisconsin boundary waters.

 Dip Nets: Dip nets may be used for bowfin, carp, gar, smelt and suckers in non-trout streams.
 A permit is required if equipment is to be left overnight.
 See Table 5, General Netting Regulations.

 Drop-shotting: The practice of having a weight suspended below a hook that is tied directly to the main fishing line is lawful on inland lakes, Great Lakes and Great Lakes Connecting Waters only.
 This gear may not be used on rivers, streams or drowned river mouth lakes.